tomalaforge/angular-challenges/docs/src/content/docs/challenges/performance/12-optimize-change-detection.md

 ## Constraint:

-You cannot opt-out of Zone.js globally.
-If this code is part of a large project and you opt out of Zone.js, you will break your application without any doubt.
+You cannot opt out of Zone.js globally.
+If this code is part of a large project, and you opt out of Zone.js, you will break your application without any doubt.